Before your massage:

 A: My job isn’t to “cure” any diseases, but rather to provide a nurturing environment that helps facilitate the body’s own healing processes.
 Anyone making claims of guaranteed magical “fixing” may be broaching some ethical guidelines in our field.

 A: As regularly as you are able to, and in conjunction with known stressors.
-You may want to put a regular (monthly / weekly) session on your calendar.
+I think that a regular massage is a wonderful part of a self-care / preventative health regimen, and encourage you to consider a regular session on your calendar.
 You might also consider scheduling a session to prepare you for or help you wind down from a specific event that you anticipate will be physically or emotionally demanding.

 For example, towards the end of my wedding photography career, as I became more aware of how hard that practice was on my body, I began scheduling massages for the day after every time that I scheduled a wedding.

-As to packages: If you anticipate being a regular client and would like to pre-pay for a set of sessions, I can factor in a discount and reserve time on my calendar further out for you.
+If you anticipate being a regular client and would like to pre-pay for a series of sessions, I can factor in a discount and reserve time on my calendar further out for you.

 A: Care and healing should be available to everyone.
 To that end, I offer a few pro-bono and discounted sessions for community members in need.